-REMARKS: GAP 9 students may enroll.
-Students enrolled in this course may have a dual credit option to receive college credit from Joliet Junior College.
+REMARKS: Students enrolled in this course may have a dual credit option to receive college credit from Joliet Junior College.

 ENGINEERING GRAPHICS

 Prerequisites: Technical/Computer-Aided Drafting.

 Students will cover manual drafting as well as computer aided drafting.
 Drafting techniques will be covered on the drawing boards, 2D and 3D CAD AutoCAD, Inventor and 3D Studio Max design.
 Engineering Graphics is a necessary course for anyone thinking of a career in any type of industrial design, including engineers, designers and technicians.